cloud-elements/intro-app/README.md

 8. Click the Salesforce icon to create an instance.

 9. Create an organization level transformation for the SFDC instance and map it in the console.
-Name it commonContact
+Name it commonContact and it should only have the fields firstname, lastname, and email (mapped to FirstName, LastName, and Email)

 10. Enter a contact's first, last name, and email to create a contact from the app UI.